tommokmok/esp32s3_lvgl_digit_recongnition/README.md

 ## Improvements

 - The input size is currently too small.
-Consider increasing it from 64x64 to 128x128.
+Consider increasing it from 64x64 to 128x128. -- Done
-- When clearing the screen, the output text should also reset to an empty state.
+- When clearing the screen, the output text should also reset to an empty state. -- Done
-- Can implment a real time digit recongnition
+- Can implment a real time digit recongnition -- Done (Set to 200ms delay)